 Delegate Certificate Authentication procedures for Base PASSporTs

-An authentication service may sign a base PASSporT with a delegate certificate to demonstrate authority to use the telephone number identified in the PASSporT "orig" claim.
+An authentication service may sign a base PASSporT with delegate certificate credentials to demonstrate authority to use the telephone number identified in the PASSporT "orig" claim.
 In this case, the authentication service must construct the base PASSporT as follows:

 The protected header must be constructed as specified in RFC 8225.
 The "x5u" field must reference a delegate certificate chain, the “alg” must be “ES256”, and there shall be no "ppt" field.